treehouses/treehouses.github.io/pages/blog/20190930-reviewprs.md

 ![](images/20190930-branchpr.png)

-## Step 3: There are non unnecessary file/line changes in the pull request
+## Step 3: There are no unnecessary file/line changes in the pull request

 Click on the files changed tab beneath the branch in the previous step.
 On this page you can see all the changes that have been made in this pull request including all the files that were changed and every line that was added or removed from each file.
 Green lines indicate lines that were added while red lines indicate which lines were removed.
 Directly above the green "Review Changes" box is a green number that indicates how many lines were added followed by a red number that indicates how many lines were removed in total in the pull request.